 |Subject:||Re: note collision when in a chord there is a second above or below an unison|

-Do you (or someone else) know where in the source code is handled the position of the notes in a chord?
+I'd like however to know where in the code is the placement of the note in a chord, just to experiment.

 |[Prev in Thread]||Current Thread||[Next in Thread]|